Update: I removed the Amtrak news from this article.

 Little Mack and the Omaha Zoo

-A visit with Little Mack is not complete without a visit to the Omaha Zoo.
+A visit with Little Mack is not complete without visiting the Omaha Zoo.
 While I was in the greater Omaha area for two full days, one of those days included a visit to the zoo.

 She had two reasons for going this time.
-The first being the obvious one of seeing her favorite animals and playing in the recently re-opened children’s area.
+The first is obvious, to see her favorite animals and play in the recently re-opened children’s area.

-The second reason was, she wanted a new stuffed critter for her pending trip with Uncle Kevy and her mom, not just any animal but an alligator!
+The second reason was that she wanted a new stuffed critter for her pending trip with Uncle Kevy and her mom, not just any animal but an alligator!

 Back to the rest of the zoo visit

 She loved the train because zoo trains are fun.
-The other reason was she could see a few areas were only visible from the train, like the lions that were not on display.
+The other reason was she could see a few of the areas only visible from the train, like the lions that were not on display.

 Mackenzie and Amtrak

 As I said before, I plan on writing about Mack’s trip later, but it went well.
-She had a few meltdowns, mainly because she wanted to see Grandma and Papa so bad, and she still didn’t understand how traveling works.
+She had a few meltdowns, mainly because she wanted to see Grandma and Papa so severely, and she still didn’t understand how traveling worked.

 The advantage of taking the train is Mackenzie could get up and walk around.
-If we drove, she would be in her car seat for eight or more hours.
+She would be in her car seat for eight hours if we drove.

 She liked being able to walk around the train.
-We made a few visits to the Sightseer lounge, and on her last visit to that car, she found a friend.
-They played together for a while as my sister, and I watched Illinois go by.
+We made a few visits to the Sightseer lounge, and she found a friend on her last visit to that car.
+They played together for a while as my sister and I watched Illinois.